codygreen/llm_api_server/objective4/README.md

 # LLM API Lab - Objective 4

-In this lab, we will add rate limiting for our model API using NGINX.
+In this lab session, we will enhance the security and reliability of our model API by implementing rate limiting using NGINX.

+Rate limiting is a critical measure to prevent abuse and ensure the smooth operation of our API by restricting the number of requests a client can make within a specified timeframe.
+Leveraging NGINX we will explore techniques to configure and fine-tune rate limits tailored to the requirements of our application.

+By implementing rate limiting we can effectively safeguard our model API against potential denial-of-service attacks while optimizing resource utilization and ensuring a consistent user experience for our application's consumers.

 ## Docker Compose

 Since we already have a container image for our AI model API we can leverage a docker compose file to deploy our api and nginx containers.

-Create a new file called _docker-compose.yml_ with the following code or use the _docker-compose.yml_ file in the _objective4_ folder:
+We will leverage the _docker-compose.yml_ file in the _objective4_ folder with the contents below:

 ```dockerfile
 version: "3.8"